TUDelft-books/CT1000/book/week_5/homework_1/intro.md

 (homework5.1)=
-# Homework for Monday
+# Homework for Monday morning

-As a preparation for Monday's lesson you'll look into the force method for truss structures:
+As a preparation for Monday morning's lesson you'll look into the force method for truss structures:

 ```{tableofcontents}
 ```